Columbus adds 'Crew' back to official team name

 The response was universally negative, with Morgan Hughes, one of the founders of the Save the Crew movement that prevented the team from moving to Austin, Texas, calling the rebrand "lame" and "such an unnecessary own goal."

-Making matters worse was the fact that Campisano and Barger authored a report back in January -- a copy of which was obtained by ESPN -- warning the Columbus front office that the response to the rebrand in general, and the name change in particular would be "negative to catastrophic."
-Bezbatchenko later told ESPN that the report "hadn't been widely disseminated" within the Crew organization.
+Making matters worse was the fact that Campisano and Barger authored a report back in January -- a copy of which was obtained by ESPN -- warning the Columbus front office that the response to the rebrand, in general, and the name change, in particular, would be "negative to catastrophic."
+Bezbatchenko told ESPN that the report "hadn't been widely disseminated" within the Crew organization.
+He later added to his remarks, saying neither he nor ownership saw the report prior to May 10.

-"It felt sincere and heartfelt that this wasn't just a way to get us to quiet down," said Campisano.
+"It felt sincere and heartfelt that this wasn't just a way to get us to quiet down," Campisano said.
 "They recognize that they made a mistake, and they need to do stuff to correct it."